 Heat oil in heavy pot over medium heat.
 When oil is hot, gradually add flour.
 Lower heat.
 Stir constantly.
 After flour is combined with oil, turn fire very low and cook until golden brown, stirring constantly.
 When roux is golden brown, pour into another container until ready to use.
 Roux will got too dark when left in the same pot it was prepared in.

 Dissolve roux in 1-1/2 gallons warm water.
 Add garlic.
-Then add roux and chicken.
-Boil slowly in uncovered pot until chicken is tender.
+Then chicken and boil slowly in uncovered pot until chicken is tender.

 Add some more seasoning depending on your taste.
 Serve in bowls with rice.
 Just before serving sprinkle chopped green onion tops and parsley and a dash of file' in each plate.